 This is located under the end cover on the oil pump.
-Refer to Figure A1-1 in Appendix A1 towards the back of this manual.
+Refer to Section 11.8 (burner components).

-- Unscrew and remove the four cap screws securing the pump end cover. - 2.
+- Unscrew and remove the four cap screws securing the pump end cover - 2.
 Remove the filter and wash in kerosene. - Check the O-ring seal around the end cover.
 Replace if damaged. - 4.
 Replace the filter and end cover. - Re-fit the four cap screws, tightening evenly, to secure the end cap.